Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Introduction

 Despite being a generic guiding principle to realize boundary flat bands, the chiral symmetry to the boundary bands is like a double-edged sword.
 On the one hand, it ensures the flatness and stability of the boundary bands.
-On the other hand, it rules out the possibility of the presence of nontrivial quantum geometry or topology in the boundary bands.
-The latter is because the zero-energy boundary states are also the eigenstates of the chiral symmetry operator~\cite{Sato2011}, which itself is a constant unitary matrix in matrix representation.
-This fact implies that the eigenvectors of the boundary states are momentum-independent, so their derivatives, which determine the quantum geometry~\cite{Provost1980}, always vanish.
-The constant eigenvectors also imply that the zero-energy states on a given boundary carry fixed (pseudo)spin polarizations.
+On the other hand, it rules out the possibility of the presence of nontrivial quantum geometry and topology in the boundary bands.
+The latter is because the zero-energy boundary states are also the eigenstates of the chiral symmetry operator~\cite{Sato2011}, which itself is a constant unitary matrix. {\zb As the chiral symmetry is an internal symmetry}, this fact implies that {\zb the cell-periodic part of the wave functions} of the boundary states are momentum-independent, so their derivatives, which determine the quantum geometry~\cite{Provost1980,Xiao2010review}, always vanish.
+The constant {\zb cell-periodic part} also implies that the zero-energy states on a given boundary carry fixed (pseudo)spin polarizations.
 In this work, we generalize the chiral symmetry and introduce a concept termed sub-chiral symmetry.
 A fundamental difference between the two is that the symmetry operator of the sub-chiral symmetry is momentum-dependent and itself allows a topological characterization by the winding number like the Hamiltonian.
-Due to this difference, the sub-chiral symmetry not only ensures the flatness and stability of the boundary bands but also allows the presence of nontrivial quantum geometry and topology in them.
+Due to this difference, the sub-chiral symmetry not only ensures the flatness and stability of the boundary-state bands but also allows the presence of nontrivial quantum geometry and topology in them.
 Intriguingly, when the winding number characterizing the sub-chiral symmetry operator is nonzero, we find that the boundary flat bands carry both topological spin textures and quantized Berry phases.

+The structure of the paper is as follows.
+In Sec.\ref{sec2}, we establish the generic theory for the sub-chiral symmetry.
+In Sec.\ref{sec3}, we consider a two-band insulator model with sub-chiral symmetry and show that the boundary flat bands carry topological spin textures and are characterized by a quantized $\pi$ Berry phase.
+In Sec.\ref{sec4}, we show that similar physics can also appear in 3D and in topological semimetals.
+We provide more discussions on the experimental realization of systems with sub-chiral symmetry and conclude the paper in Sec.\ref{sec5}.
+Some calculation details are relegated to appendices.